Terms And Conditions

 - Synopsis (1,000 characters with space);

-- Treatment (5–10 pages, max 18,000 characters) that fully outlines the narrative of the project
+- Treatment (5–10 pages, max 18,000 characters) that fully outlines the narrative of the project;

 - Director’s vision represented by a mood board, a project-book (pages of a storyboard, a color script, a series of drawings, or photographs) or by a video (max 3 minutes).
-The moodboard Should visually complement the written concept and explain the project through images;
+The moodboard should visually complement the written concept and explain the project through images;

 - Biography and filmography of the director, writer, and the producer.
 The biography is a general written description about a person’s career and accomplishments; The filmography must comprise: all previous works including the title, year, length of the film, genre (documentary or fiction) and role in the production;

-- Casting idea (1 page, max 1,800 characters);
+- Casting idea (1 page max);

 - Financial Plan, the producers must include a Financial Strategy document which demonstrates additional funding sources for the remainder;